richmagkessie/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - Application of sets vrs lists
     <When to use both in solving problems>
 - Set Iteration
-- What are dictionaries and how to use them
+- Dictionary data structure in python and usage
 - When to use dictionaries versus lists or sets
 - What is a key in a dictionary
 - How to iterate over a dictionary